Overview of Program Goals and Scope

-- Proposal summary and its relevance to PKD Research (500 words): Describe project in a scientific abstract that is understandable to a multidisciplinary group of scientific reviewers.
+- Proposal summary and its relevance to PKD Research (500 words): Describe the project in a scientific abstract that is understandable to a multidisciplinary group of scientific reviewers.

-- Resources and environment (750 words): Include brief description of laboratory space, equipment, clinical facilities (if relevant), access to patient populations (if relevant) and other resources necessary for the project.
+- Resources and environment (750 words): Include a brief description of laboratory space, equipment, clinical facilities (if relevant), access to patient populations (if relevant) and other resources necessary for the project.

 - Specific Aims (one single page)

 - Research Plan (up to 8 pages):